- Areas of Study

 - The degree may include a minor (at least 9 credits in a single related graduate field) or a cognate (9 credits in related fields at the 300 level or higher).

-- A maximum of 8 graduate credits may be transferred from another North American institution with regional accreditation.
+- A maximum of 8 graduate credits (in special circumstances 9) may be transferred from another North American institution with regional accreditation.
 Transfer credits must be at the graduate level (500 level or equivalent).
 Transfer credits may not have been used for another degree, and must not be more than than 7 years old at the time of graduation.
 The Linguistics Program evaluates courses from other institutions to determine which ones qualify to be transferred.

 - A minimum of two summers, or one regular semester, must be spent in residence (full-time study in Grand Forks).
 Students are normally expected to spend at least two summers in residence.